ETAAcademy/ETAAcademy-Audit/Articles/12_Certora.md

 - Run verification against these versions
 - Evaluate whether the rules correctly fail when logic is violated

-This process helps:

-- Ensure rule **soundness and relevance**
-- Identify **false positives or false negatives**
-- Improve **specification coverage**
-- Build **confidence in verification results**

-Developers are encouraged to write and test corresponding mutations immediately after writing each new rule.
-This proactive practice provides rapid feedback, detects flawed or vacuous rules early, and ensures that formal verification captures the intended logic of the contract.
+This approach offers several benefits: validating rule correctness, reducing false positives, improving rule quality, providing coverage metrics, and increasing the overall reliability of verification outcomes.
+It is recommended to create and test corresponding mutations immediately after implementing each rule.
+This proactive strategy provides early feedback, helping developers quickly identify and fix specification flaws, ensuring that formal verification is not only theoretically sound but also practically effective in detecting vulnerabilities in smart contracts.

 <details><summary>Code</summary>